Using the Data Lakehouse for Vault CRM

 2. Veeva follows up and shares additional information.

-• Snowflake – Create an External Volume, Catalog Integration (AWS Glue) and Iceberg Tables using Veeva-provided SQL files
+• Snowflake – Create an External Volume, AWS Glue Catalog Integration and Iceberg Tables

-• Databricks on AWS – Create Storage Credential, External Location, AWS Glue Connection, and Foreign Catalog using Veeva-provided detail
+• Databricks (AWS) – Create Storage Credential, External Location, AWS Glue Connection, and Foreign Catalogs

 4. Send Veeva the generated Trust Policy.